-The merger with UniCredit Bank Slovakia a.s. is the dominant project of 2013.
+The merger with UniCredit Bank Slovakia a.s. was the dominant project of 2013.

-The cross-border merger consolidating UniCredit Bank Slovakia a.s. under UniCredit Bank Czech Republic, a.s. will integrate business activities of UniCredit Bank Czech Republic, a.s. and UniCredit Bank Slovakia a.s. currently performed by two independent entities.
+The cross-border merger of UniCredit Bank Slovakia a.s. under UniCredit Bank Czech Republic, a.s. integrated business activities of UniCredit Bank Czech Republic, a.s. and UniCredit Bank Slovakia a.s. formerly performed by two independent entities.

-The establishment of an entity capable of managing business activities on both the Czech and Slovak markets by the merger will enable the Bank to serve customers more effectively due to the expected costs savings and dynamic growth of business activities in the two countries and optimised liquidity management.
-Integration will also simplify the organisational structure of the UniCredit Group.
+The establishment of an entity capable of managing business activities on both the Czech and Slovak markets by the merger has enabled the Bank to serve customers more effectively due to the costs savings and dynamic growth of business activities in the two countries and optimised liquidity management.
+Integration has also simplified the organisational structure of the UniCredit Group.

 The operative date for the merger was 1 July 2013.
-The merger will become legally effective as from 1 December 2013, and the merger will be entered into the Commercial Register as at this date.
+The merger became legally effective as from 1 December 2013, and the merger was entered into the Commercial Register as at this date.

-The united positions of the two banks will not result in a change of the defined limits or a change in the business strategy.
+The united positions of the two banks have not resulted in a change of the defined limits or a change in the business strategy.

-After the merger, the Bank plans, in cooperation with the local regulators, to validate the internal model used for measuring and managing market risks in order to use the model for calculating the capital requirement for the market risk of the trading book.
+After the merger, the Bank validates, in cooperation with the local regulators, the internal model used for measuring and managing market risks in order to use the model for calculating the capital requirement for the market risk of the trading book.